Mantra Meditation vs Breath Meditation: Which One is Better?

 Mantra meditation is a practice in which you sit with your eyes closed and silently repeat a mantra in your mind continuously.
 The mantra is usually a meaningless sound that allows your mind to focus without thinking.
 The most common mantra used is “Om.”

 Mantra meditation creates a rare state of mind where we are fully present but not thinking.
 Often thoughts will pop into the mind during meditation.
-When this happens, we just gently bring our thoughts back to our mantra.
+When this happens, we just gently bring our mind back to the mantra.

 Breath Meditation